dcos/dcos-docs/1.9/monitoring/logging/aggregating/splunk.md

 ---
 You can pipe system and application logs from a DC/OS cluster to your existing Splunk server.

 These instructions are based on CoreOS and might differ substantially from other Linux distributions.
-This document does not explain how to setup and configure a Splunk server.
+This document does not explain how to set up and configure a Splunk server.

 **Prerequisites**